-North Caicos and Middle Caicos both offer great probability of spotting flamingos.
+North Caicos and Middle Caicos both offer a great probability of spotting flamingos.

 On North Caicos, Flamingo Pond Overlook near Whitby offers the best chances, and is the best easily-accessible spot in the country where you could expect to see large numbers.

-Also on North Caicos is Pumpkin Bluff Pond and Mud Pond, which are expansive and shallow ponds on the north-western side of North Caicos, and definitely worth at least a quick visit by birdwatchers visiting our central Garden Islands.
-A road leads on the northern side of the pond and allows for great views, so no hiking is necessary.
-Sightings typically include flamingos, West Indian Whistling ducks, white-cheeked pintail ducks, stilts, reddish egrets, tri-colored herons, and more.
+Also on North Caicos are Pumpkin Bluff Pond and Mud Pond, which are expansive and shallow ponds on the north-western side of North Caicos, and definitely worth at least a quick visit by birdwatchers visiting our central Garden Islands.
+A road leads along the northern side of the pond and allows for great views, so no hiking is necessary.
+Sightings typically include flamingos, West Indian Whistling ducks, white-cheeked pintail ducks, stilts, reddish egrets, tricolored herons, and more.